WHO Webinar on ‘NCD Hard Talks: Making Health Systems Deliver’

 Webinar information: NCD Hard Talks: Making Health Systems Deliver

-About Kusum Wagle 214 Articles
+About Kusum Wagle 244 Articles

-Hello and greetings everyone!
-I am Kusum Wagle, MPH, WHO-TDR Scholar, BRAC James P. Grant School of Public Health, Bangladesh.
-I have gained profound experiences in public health sector under different thematic areas of health, nutrition, sexual and reproductive health, maternal and newborn health, research etc., targeting diverse audience of different age groups.
-I have performed diverse roles ranging from lecturer in the public health department of colleges, nutrition coordinator, research coordinator and consultant, in different programs, projects and academic institutions of Nepal.
-I also hold immense experience in working closely and persistently with government organizations, non-government organizations, UN agencies, CSOs and other stakeholders at the national and sub-national level.
-I have successfully led and coordinated different projects involving multi-sector participation and engagement.
-Moreover, I am also regularly involved in the development of different national health related programs and its guidelines.
+Ms. Kusum Wagle is a seasoned public health expert with more than a decade of experience in the public health sector.
+She has pursued Masters in Public Health (MPH) as a WHO-TDR Scholar from BRAC James P. Grant School of Public Health, Bangladesh.
+Ms. Wagle have gained profound experiences in public health sector under different thematic areas of health, nutrition, sexual and reproductive health, maternal and newborn health, research etc., targeting diverse audience of different age groups.
+She has performed diverse roles ranging from Lecturer in the public health department of colleges, Nutrition Program Manager, Research Manager and Consultants in different programs, projects and academic institutions of Nepal.
+Ms. Wagle also holds an immense experience in working closely and persistently with the government agencies, non-government organizations, UN agencies, CSOs and other stakeholders at the national and sub-national level.
+She has successfully led and coordinated different projects involving multi-sector participation and engagement and is also regularly involved in the development of different national level health and nutrition guidelines, manuals and frameworks.